Ground Support Systems Optimisation Research Project (GSSO)

 Summary of GSSO Phase 2 project

-The overall objective of GSSO Phase 2 will be to develop new tools and guidelines for ground support design in extreme ground conditions (more specifically in rockbursting and squeezing ground) and advancing the use of probabilistic approaches in mining geomechanics.
-These objectives are reflected in the two main research themes proposed: Ground support in extreme ground conditions and ground support optimisation and the use of probabilistic approaches.
+The overall objective of GSSO Phase 2 was to develop new tools and guidelines for ground support design in extreme ground conditions (more specifically in rockbursting and squeezing ground) and advancing the use of probabilistic approaches in mining geomechanics.
+These objectives are reflected in the two main research themes: Ground support in extreme ground conditions and ground support optimisation and the use of probabilistic approaches.

 Theme 1: Ground support in extreme ground conditions